OpenTextCollections/opentextcollections.github.io/index.md

   - **...
 Texts in the Languages of the Pacific ?**

   [TILP](https://www.langlxmelanesia.com/tilp) has texts in a variety of languages from the Pacific.
 The text are free to download, but have no licence information.
-The texts are in pdf format only, which makes it difficult to do automated analyses
+The texts are in pdf format only, which makes it difficult to do automated analyses.

   - **...
 UCP Native American Texts?**

   [NATAMX](https://press.uchicago.edu/ucp/books/series/NATAMX.html) contains 12 volumes of legacy text collections published between 1976-1980.
-The texts are in pdf format only, which makes it difficult to do automated analyses  Access has to be purchased.
+The texts are in pdf format only, which makes it difficult to do automated analyses.
+Access has to be purchased.

   - **...
 Publications of the Survey of California and Other Indian Languages?**

   [BLING Survey](https://escholarship.org/uc/bling_survey) has some freely accessible texts in pdf format.
-The texts are in pdf format only, which makes it difficult to do automated analyses
+The texts are in pdf format only, which makes it difficult to do automated analyses.

   - **...
 Tlalocan?**